Block party authorizations

 Once an account is created, users can:

-- Apply for Block Party Authorizations: Qualifying streets include dead-end streets and cul-de-sacs.
+Washington County authorizes block parties on cul-de-sacs and dead-end streets.
 Other neighborhood streets may be approved on a case-by-case basis.
 The block party must be supported by the residents of each dwelling fronting the street to be closed.
-Download application

 Application submittal requirements

 - Completed Block Party Authorization Application via the Public Permitting and Services Portal.
 (Online application preferred.
 However, the PDF can be completed and uploaded as an attachment to the online application).

 - Block party hours are limited to daylight.